Nathanaelng/Joycon-droid-training-mode-scripts/README.md

 -Landing aerials arent done close enough to the ground where they are the safest due to latency issues with the app.

+-Some characters fall too fast so the wont be able to read the attack input reliable before or after the fast fall input like wolf so I chose to just do regular FH wolf nairs instead.
+Once the app gets better I'll write one for FHFF Wolf Nair.

 -If you are practicing parrys, the  cpu will stop and try to jab straight afterward usually.

 -If there are any issues with the script you can usually just reset training mode and then just wait for a few runs of the script.